LJGrant/react-tables/README.md

 Install package with

-- `npm install repo/react-tables`
+- `npm install repo/lj-react-tables`

 Import component into your react page

-- `Import Table from 'react-tables`
+- `Import Table from 'lj-react-tables`

 ## Example Use